 Can I use my MailChimp templates in Mandrill?

-Yes, but templates in Mandrill work a bit differently than in MailChimp, so you may need to tweak your templates for Mandrill.
+After your MailChimp account is integrated with Mandrill, you'll have the option to export MailChimp templates to the Mandrill account.
+However, templates in Mandrill work differently than in MailChimp, so you may need to tweak your templates for Mandrill.
 Some key things to know:

 Template language and editable areas

 Mandrill supports mc:edit regions from the MailChimp template language.
 Editable images, repeatable areas, and variants aren't supported in Mandrill templates currently.
 You can use an editable template area to define the body of your email, for example, and change the copy for different types of emails you're sending.

 Mandrill does not automatically inline CSS styles included in the <head> of your templates like MailChimp.
 However, you can opt to have CSS inlined for HTML documents under 256KB in size by going to Settings > Sending Options in your Mandrill account.